 Welcome to your home for everything #LaurierVotes.

-Elections took place January 24 to 26, 2017.
-This is where students selected their major representatives for the following school year.
+Elections will take place January 30, 31 & February 1 2018.
+This is where students select their major representatives for the following school year.
 These positions include:

 - Students’ Union President & CEO